Best Microcontroller Projects

 I/O port expansion : Summary and a look at speed issues

-The SPI interface is the fastest (>10MHz) but uses the most pins while an I2C interface is medium speed (100kHz-400kHz) and RS232 is the slowest.
+The SPI interface is the fastest (>10MHz) but uses the most pins while an I2C interface is medium speed (100kHz-400kHz) - although there is a faster MHz mode - and RS232 is the slowest.
 RS232 uses two pins for communication in both directions but if you need only transmit data to a peripheral then you can use one pin.

 Digital I/O expander : speed